JSpeedie/scribbles-c-/basic-tcp-client-server/README.md

       upon its acquisition could they do the vast majority of their work.
       Multiplexing also would not be helpful for this server since there is no back and forth between clients and the server.

-# TODO

-* a few test cases/walkthroughs
-* demonstrate some situations that would cause errors and how they would be handled
-* use valgrind to check for memory leaks